- Biodiversity Conservation

 My first experience in Eurasia was as a high school exchange student from Encinitas, California.
 I fell in love with the region, and have since spent over seven cumulative years in Mongolia, Kazakhstan, Russia and Uzbekistan.
 Much of this time has been in the remote backcountry, where I lead expeditions working with teams of local people.
 I enjoy learning languages, and speak advanced Russian and Khalkha Mongolian, intermediate Uzbek and Spanish, and have training in additional Central Asian languages.

 I founded and direct the Eurasian Bustard Alliance, a collaboration for research and conservation, working to better understand and protect bustard species in the region.
-I also serve as Deputy Chair of the IUCN Bustard Specialist Group.
+I also serve as Co-Chair of the IUCN Bustard Specialist Group.

 I am interested in short- and long-term positions.
 I am also available for consulting, speaking engagements, and writing assignments.